WebAssembly/spec/spectec/test-prose/TEST.md

   - Or:
     - heaptype'' is (_IDX typeidx).
     - heaptype''' is heaptype.
-    - the defined type C.TYPES[typeidx] exists.
+    - the type C.TYPES[typeidx] exists.
     - C.TYPES[typeidx] matches the heap type heaptype.
   - Or:
     - heaptype'' is heaptype.